kobenguyent/vue-cli-plugin-codeceptjs-playwright/README.md

 **Requirements:**

-* NodeJS >= 8.9
+* NodeJS >= 8.9.1
 * NPM / Yarn
 * Vue CLI installed globally

+Note:

+* CodeceptJS requires Node.js version 8.9.1+ or later.
+* To use the parallel test execution, requiring Node.js version 11.7 or later.

 ```
 npm i vue-cli-plugin-codeceptjs-playwright --save-dev
 ```

-This will install CodeceptJS, CodeceptUI & Playwright with Chrome browser.
+This will install CodeceptJS, CodeceptUI & Playwright.

-To add CodeceptJS to your project invoke installer:
+To add CodeceptJS to your project, invoke the installer:

 ```
 vue invoke vue-cli-plugin-codeceptjs-playwright